 View an archive of shows from the history of The Gallery at NUA.
 Check back as more content will be added through The Gallery at NUA archiving.

 Friends enjoy a range of benefits including invites to exclusive NUA events such as the annual Degree Shows, Fashion Shows, lectures, artist talks, screenings, exhibitions and events at the Gallery.
-To download an applications form, please visit Supporting NUA or email email@example.com.
+Join online here or to download an application form, please visit Supporting NUA or email firstname.lastname@example.org.

 If you are interested in sponsorship opportunities or hiring the space, we offer a wide range of options to suit your requirements.